-Title Insurance for Your Peace of Mind
+Title Insurance = Peace of Mind

-- Defective title — "Defective title" covers any number of problems with the title to your home.
-It can even include a "contested title".
+- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Many other complicated problems define "Defective title."
-The title insurance company will discover these title problems, or if they miss them, protect you from financial loss - up to the amount of the policy.
+Any number of other complicated problems define "Defective title" or "Clouded Title."
+The title insurance policy will protect you from these errors if the title company misses them.

 Hometown Financial Services can answer questions about title insurance and many others.
 Call us: (772) 252-6724.